India Blooms at Chicago Botanic Garden

 Ramis who lived in Chicago’s northern suburbs wanted a more convenient film location then Pennsylvania and liked Woodstock’s small-town square and opera house.

 Groundhog Day is Feb.
 2 but Woodstock activities really get into gear Feb.
-1. So plan now to visit the charming square where Willie the groundhog’s prognostication takes place.
+1. So plan now to visit the charming square where Willie the Groundhog’s prognostication takes place.
 Hopefully, he won’t see his shadow.
 If he does, it means six more weeks of winter.

 You can see the whole film in the movie house down the street from the square and follow in stars Bill Murray and Andie Macdowell’s footsteps.